Haivision/srt/docs/API/API-socket-options.md

 Set system socket option level `IPPROTO_IPV6` named `IPV6_V6ONLY`.
 This is meaningful only when the socket is going to be bound to the IPv6 wildcard address `in6addr_any` (known also as `::`).
-In this case this option must be also set explicitly to 0 or 1 before binding or otherwise binding will fail (this is because it is not possible to determine the default value of this above mentioned system option any portable or reliable way).
+In this case this option must be also set explicitly to 0 or 1 before binding, otherwise binding will fail (this is because it is not possible to determine the default value of this above-mentioned system option in any portable or reliable way).
 Possible values are:

 * -1: default, which can be used in cases not affected by this flag